grame-cncm/faustdoc/src/manual/optimizing.md

 #### Specializing the DSP Code

-The Faust compiler can possibly do a lot of optimizations at compile time.
-The DSP code can for instance be compiled for a fixed sample rate, thus doing at compile time all computation that depends of it.
-Since the Faust compiler will look for librairies starting from the local folder, a simple way is to locally copy the `libraries/platform.lib` file (which contains the `SR` definition), and change its definition for a fixed value like 48000 Hz.
-Then the DSP code has to be recompiled for the specialisation to take effect.
-Note that `libraries/platform.lib` also contains the definition of the `tablesize` constant which is used in various places to allocate tables for oscillators.
+The Faust compiler can perform many optimizations at compile time.
+The DSP code can, for instance, be compiled for a fixed sample rate, thus performing at compile time all computation that depends on it.
+Since the Faust compiler searches for libraries starting from the local folder, a simple way is to locally copy the `libraries/platform.lib` file (which contains the `SR` definition) and change its definition to a fixed value like 48,000 Hz.
+Then the DSP code has to be recompiled for the specialization to take effect.
+Note that `libraries/platform.lib` also contains the definition of the `tablesize` constant, which is used in various places to allocate tables for oscillators.
 Thus decreasing this value can save memory, for instance when compiling for embedded devices.
-This is the technique used in some Faust services scripts which add the `-I /usr/local/share/faust/embedded/` parameter to the Faust command line to use a special version of the platform.lib file.
+This is the technique used in some Faust service scripts, which add the `-I /usr/local/share/faust/embedded/` parameter to the Faust command line to use a special version of the `platform.lib` file.

 ### Computations Done *at Init time*

-If not specialized with a constant value at compilation time, all computations that use the sample rate (which is accessed with the `ma.SR` in the DSP source code and given as parameter in the DSP `init` function) will be done at init time, and possibly again each time the same DSP is initialized with another sample rate.
+If not specialized with a constant value at compilation time, all computations that use the sample rate (which is accessed with `ma.SR` in the DSP source code and provided as a parameter in the DSP `init` function) will be done at init time, and possibly again each time the same DSP is initialized with another sample rate.

 #### Using rdtable or rwtable